The Dirichlet Problem for the Laplacian in Lipschitz Domains Revisited: Introduction and main results

-We now give extensions of the classical Ne\v{c}as' property, that will be very useful for the study of the homogeneous Neumann problem and also for the Dirichlet-to-Neumann operator for the Laplacian.
-Usually, $\Delta u$ is assumed to belong to $L^2(\Omega)$, which is a stronger condition than the one we take below.
+We now give extensions of the classical Ne\v{c}as' property, that will be very useful for the study of the homogeneous Neumann problem and also for the Dirichlet-to-Neumann operator for the Laplacian: if $u\in H^1(\Omega)$ with $\Delta u\in L^2(\Omega)$, then we have the following equivalence